adamghill/dj-angles/README.md

 - Use HTML-like elements in Django templates, e.g. `<dj-partial />` instead of `{% include 'partial.html' %}`
 - Can be sprinkled in as needed, but does not remove existing Django functionality
 - Pretend like you are writing React components, but without dealing with JavaScript at all
-- Lets you excitedly tell your friends about how neat the Shadow DOM is
+- Lets you excitedly tell your friends how neat the Shadow DOM is
+- Since it looks like HTML, syntax highlighting mostly "just works"

 ## ⚡ Installation